emmasarge/gallery/README.md

 **4. Create Procfile**

-* Create a Procfile and add " web: python app.py "then save.
+* Create a Procfile and add " web: python app.py "
-* Push all changed files to Github by running the following commands:
+* Push changed code to Github with these commands:
 ```````
 git add .
 git commit -m "..."